 Leave No Trace

 As with any outdoor space, preventing and minimizing human impact is crucial to the health of our wilderness.
-Individually, you may think that your fire, shallow cathole, or food straps in the river aren’t going to harm an ecosystem, but there is a large cumulative impact.
+Individually, you may think that your fire, shallow cathole, or food scraps in the river aren’t going to harm an ecosystem, but there’s a large cumulative impact.

-We share this space and with tens of thousands of people hiking along the JMT corridor every summer and we all need to do our part to protect this spectacular trail.
-We recommend you brush up on Leave No Trace guidelines before you head out on the trail.
-Thank you! : )
+We share this space with tens of thousands of people hiking along the JMT corridor every year, and we all need to do our part to protect this spectacular trail.
+We recommend brushing up on Leave No Trace guidelines before you head out on the trail.

-The John Muir Trail is incredibly beautiful, but also incredibly challenging.
+The JMT is incredibly beautiful, but also incredibly challenging.
 For this reason, it’s critically important to keep your backpacking weight to an absolute minimum.
-We try to keep our base weight (everything in your pack minus food and water) to no more than 15 pounds, so that our total pack weight never gets above 25-30 pounds.

 More JMT Photos